L. L. Zamenhof: Honours and namesakes

 In 1905, Zamenhof received the Légion d'honneur for creating Esperanto.
 In 1910, Zamenhof was first nominated for the Nobel Peace Prize, by four British Members of Parliament (including James O'Grady and Philip Snowden) and Professor Stanley Lane Poole.
 (The Prize was instead awarded to the International Peace Bureau.)
 Ultimately Zamenhof was nominated 12 times for the Nobel Peace Prize.
 On the occasion of the fifth Universala Kongreso de Esperanto in Barcelona, Zamenhof was made a Commander of the Order of Isabella the Catholic by King Alfonso XIII of Spain.

 A monument or place linked to Zamenhof or Esperanto is known as a Zamenhof-Esperanto object (or ZEO).

 The minor planet 1462 Zamenhof is named in his honour.
 It was discovered on 6 February 1938 by Yrjö Väisälä.
 There is also a minor planet named in honour of Esperanto (1421 Esperanto).

 Hundreds of city streets, parks, and bridges worldwide have also been named after Zamenhof.
 In Lithuania, the best-known Zamenhof Street is in Kaunas, where he lived and owned a house for some time.
-There are others in Poland, the United Kingdom, France, Hungary, Croatia, the Czech Republic, Spain (mostly in Catalonia), Italy, Israel, Belgium and Brazil.
+There are others in Poland, the United Kingdom, France, Hungary, Croatia, the Czech Republic, Spain (mostly in Catalonia), Italy, Israel, Belgium, the Netherlands and Brazil.
 There are Zamenhof Hills in Hungary and Brazil, and a Zamenhof Island in the Danube.

-In some Israeli cities, street signs identify Esperanto's creator and give his birth and death dates, but refer to him solely by his Jewish name Eliezer (a variant of which, El'azar, is the origin of Lazarus).
+In some Israeli cities, street signs identify Esperanto's creator and give his birth and death dates, but refer to him solely by his Jewish name Eliezer, his original birth name.
 Zamenhof is honoured as a deity by the Japanese religion Oomoto, which encourages the use of Esperanto among its followers.
 A genus of lichen has been named Zamenhofia in his honour, as well as the species Heteroplacidium zamenhofianum.